 Later on, I tried the same thing at Gordon Biersch, but I still prefer Dogma’s version.

 I hadn’t been to Dogma in a while, so I figured I should check out if anything had changed on their menu.
 I get to the window and go with the Burrito Dog, L.A.
 Chili Dog, and Chili Cheese Fries.

 Everything seems to be pretty much the same.

-Now, I know what you’re thinking; there is no way he is going to put down all of this food.
-You’re right, I’m not, but when a great surprise presents itself, one must act.
+Now, I know what you’re thinking; there is no way he will put down all of this food.
+You’re right, I’m not, but one must act when a great surprise presents itself.

 Getting back to the Burrito Dog, it was just as I remembered it: 2 Hot Dogs, Chili, Bacon, Mustard, Chopped Onions, Sour Cream, Shredded Cheddar Cheese wrapped in a Flour Tortilla.

 The chili here is good, so piling it on fries with shredded cheddar, it’s a great combination.
-As I’m making my way through my Burrito Dog, the Pitchfork Burger arrives.
+The Pitchfork Burger arrives as I’m making my way through my Burrito Dog.